GuyTeichman/RNAlysis/docs/source/user_guide.rst

 Open the program
 =================
-If you installed *RNAlysis* from Docker, do XYZ #TODO If you installed *RNAlysis* from pypi, you can open the graphical user interface by either executing the command `rnalysis-gui` from your terminal, or by typing the following code into a Python console::
+If you installed *RNAlysis* from pypi, you can open the graphical user interface by either executing the command `rnalysis-gui` from your terminal, or by typing the following code into a Python console::

     >>> from rnalysis import gui